-In today’s era, the Scandinavian monarchies are mainly symbolic, serving in ceremonial capacities, representing the country abroad and nourishing relationships with other world leaders and countries (because sometimes politicians just aren’t the greatest in doing so).
+In today’s era, the Scandinavian monarchies are mainly symbolic, serving in ceremonial capacities, representing the country abroad and nourishing relationships with other world leaders and countries.

 We recently wrote an article about the epic love story and the struggles which the Swedish crown princess Victoria, and her husband Prince Daniel, had to overcome to marry.
 But did you know that the day Victoria ascends on the throne as Queen of Sweden, she will be the head of state of one of the oldest monarchies in the world?

 Kingdom of Norway

 Year Founded: c.885 AD